UniversityOfPlymouthComputing/MobileDev-XamarinForms/docs/Chapters/Chapter_3_Navigation/basic_navigation_1.md

 The key points here are:

 * The application `MainPage` property is set to a new instance of `NavigationPage`
+   * It is helpful to remember that the `NavigationPage` is still a Page.

-* NavigationPage has been passed a reference to a new instance of the class `FirstPage` which is the root view
+* NavigationPage has been passed a reference to a new instance of the class `FirstPage` which is the root view (what will become the bottom item on the stack)

 The result of this is to display the following

 <img src="img/RootScreen.png" width="200">

-If you inspect the XAML, you will see this view is layed out using a grid as we saw in a an earlier section.
+If you inspect the XAML, you will see this view is laid out using a grid as we saw in a an earlier section.

 Notice that the title bar displays the title of the page, but there is no back button (because this page is at the bottom of the stack).
+The title bar is part of the `NavigationPage`.
+The page on the top of the stack is resized to fit in the space below.

 Before we move to the next view, let's also take a look at `App.xaml`